-* 12 concerts each year in the Los Angeles, California, neighborhood of Brentwood, featuring world renown ensembles and the best new ensembles debuting with The Music Guild.
+* 12 concerts each year in the Los Angeles, California neighborhood of Westwood, featuring world renown ensembles and the best new ensembles debuting with The Music Guild.

-* We provide musical instruments to students who are interested in pursuing music studies.
+* We provide musical instruments to dedicated students who are interested in pursuing music studies.

-* Our Piano Adoption Program has provided over 300 free instruments to educators.
+* Our Piano Adoption Program has provided over 400 free pianos and other instruments to music educators.